 Create a shortcut for a program or file

-- Open the folder or directory that contains the program or file you want as a shortcut.
+- Open the folder or directory containing the program or file you want as a shortcut.

-- Right-click on the program/file and click Create Shortcut.
+- Right-click the program/file and select Create Shortcut.

 - Once done, this creates a shortcut named "Shortcut to <your program/file>" or "<your program/file> - Shortcut" in the current directory.
-If you want to rename this shortcut, right-click the file and click rename.
+If you want to rename this shortcut, right-click the file and select Rename.

-- Once the above steps have been completed, you can copy or cut this shortcut and paste it anywhere.
+- Once the steps above are completed, you can copy or cut this shortcut and paste it anywhere.

 Assign a shortcut key to that Windows shortcut